gilmore-lab/ss-repro-case-public/rgilmore.md

 ##### Workflow narrative

 This study examined whether the detection of optic flow in child observers varies by pattern and speed in similar ways to adults.
-Data were collected utilizing Matlab and PsychToolbox to generate the stimuli displays and create the output datafiles which include stimuli type and response information.
+Data were collected utilizing Matlab and PsychToolbox to generate the stimuli displays consisting of two side-by-side, time varying annular shaped optic flow displays.
+One display depicted random (0% coherent) motion while the other depicted radial or translational motion at one of two coherence level profiles (20, 40, 60, 80%) or (15,30,45,60%).
+The participant indicated their choice of which display consisted of coherent motion by pointing to the monitor.
+A speed of 2 or 8 deg/s was used for a single run.
 Four separate output (csv) files, from 4 blocks of data, were generated for each participant.
-All data files were processed in R.
+The csv file includes pattern type and coherency level of the stimuli, and reaction time and accuracy of the participant responses.

-All output data files were transferred from the data collection computer to Databrary (for sharability) and Box (for analysis).
+All output data files were transferred from the data collection computer manually to Databrary (for sharability) and Box (for analysis).
 Metadata for all participants was entered into a .csv file for all participants and also placed on Box.
+Once enough data was collected for analysis, R code was designed to process the data and produce plots for data analyses.

-Once all data needed for analysis was placed on Box, R code was written to clean and merge the participant session output information and metadata into a single file making it usable for analysis.
+The R code was written in a few steps.
+The first step was to clean (remove duplicate, unnecessary, and PII) and merge all participant session output information and associated metadata into a single file making it easily indexable for further analyses (import-clean-export.R).
+The second step was to take this single datafile and generate aggregate plots for the reaction time and percent correct vs. coherence, pattern and speed.

+It takes much longer to generate the code, but the resulting ease of generating data usable for publication much easier.

 All data files are shared on Databrary (https://nyu.databrary.org/volume/218) including the output data files, video files, and participant metadata.
 Analysis files are shared on a GitHub repository.

-The proportion of correct responses and response times was analyzed using generalized linear mixed effects modeling in R.
+A similar workflow is utilized for multiple studies in this lab including EEG and other behavioral studies.
+R makes it easy to create a workflow for a type of data and reproduce it as more data are collected.
+This makes data analyses an on going process and not something that is saved up until the end which makes writing abstracts and papers less cumbersome.